Protecting inventions, product ideas, and knowhow

 Copyright holders are in control of their works and the production and distribution of their copies.
 The work may not be modified or adapted without the creator’s permission.
 The creator’s name must be mentioned when the work is published.
 Copyright holders may also, if they so wish, licence their works.

 Even if your company has protected its intellectual property properly, with, say, a patent or trademark, someone could nevertheless violate your rights.
 If you suspect this to be the case, before you take any action, try to find out if your suspicions are justified.
-You could use a patent agent or lawyer, for example, to help you find out.
+You could use a patent agent or legal expert, for example, to help you find out.

 If your rights have definitely been violated, first get in touch directly with the party responsible.
 Act businesslike and try to agree on a simple solution.
 If the infringement was unintentional and small-scale, it can often be put right.